 Representation of the channels

 Stafford Beer admitted several times in his books the “diagrammatic limitations” of the VSM representations.
 Some of the choices had to do with the limitation of the 2D representation and others, I guess, aimed to avoid clutter.
 Figure 26 of “The Heart of Enterprise” is a good example of both.
 It shows eleven loops but implies twenty-one: 3 between environment, operations and management, multiplied by 3 for the choice of showing three operations, then another 9 = 3×3 for loops between same-type elements and finally 3 more between operation management and the meta-system.

 Confusion about operations and their direct management

 Depending on the context, System One refers either to operations or to their direct management.
 In some diagrams, S1 is the label of the circles, and in others – of the squares linked to them.
 Referring to one or the other in the text, depending on which channels are described, only adds to the confusion.
 That is related to the general problem of

 Notation and labelling of systems

-All diagrams representing the VSM in the originals writings and all interpretations I’ve seen so far, suggest that circles represent System One, and triangles pointing up and down, represent System Two and Three* respectively.
-Additionally most VSM overviews state exactly that in the textual description.
+All diagrams representing the VSM in the original writings and all interpretations I’ve seen so far suggest that circles represent System One, and triangles pointing up and down, represent System Two and Three* respectively.
+Additionally, most VSM overviews state exactly that in the textual description.
 My assertion is almost the opposite:

 What is labelled as S1 and what is shown as circles are both not representing S1.